 During the lease term in Centreville

-During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Centreville, the tenant must allow us to access the rental property.
-Some valid reasons to enter rental property are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Centreville, the tenant must allow us to enter the rental home.
+Some solid reasons to come into rental property are to:

 - Inspect the rental home,